Manikarthikgoud/Image-classification-using-Vision-Transformer-Vit/readme.md

 3. Update the `train_dir` and `val_dir` paths in the code to point to your training and validation data directories, respectively.

 4. Run the training script:
-    `Vit_from_scratch.ipynb`
+    `Vit_from_scratch.ipynb` or
+    `Vit_Pretrained.ipynb`
 The training progress and validation metrics will be printed to the console.

 ## Results

+After training for 5 epochs, the plain model achieved the following performance on the validation set:

+- Validation Accuracy: 62%
+- Validation Loss: 0.448
-After training for 5 epochs, the model achieved the following performance on the validation set:
+After training for 5 epochs, the fine-tuned model achieved the following performance on the validation set:

-- Validation Accuracy: 71%
+- Validation Accuracy: 98%
-- Validation Loss: 0.648
+- Validation Loss: 0.0299

-## Future Work

-- Explore different ViT architectures and hyperparameters for improved performance.
-- Extend the model to classify more flower varieties.
-- Implement techniques like data augmentation and transfer learning for better generalization.

 ## References